Icinga/icinga2/doc/19-technical-concepts.md

 Special handling, calls `ClusterEvents::EnqueueCheck()` for command endpoint checks.
 This function enqueues check tasks into a queue which is controlled in `RemoteCheckThreadProc()`.
+If the `endpoint` parameter is specified and is not equal to the local endpoint then the message is forwarded to the correct endpoint zone.

 ##### Permissions